-But please for the love of Jesus, make the swatch.
+But please, make the swatch.
 It will save you the headache of a sweater that’s fit for a giant or too small to go over your toddler’s head.
 If you want to learn more, here’s a detailed crochet gauge tutorial.

 To make checking gauge tolerable I picked up a wooden gauge measuring tool.

 12 sts and 11 rows = 4” square

 Row 1: 1 hdc in 2nd ch from hook, 1 hdc in each ch across, turn.
 (18sts)